William J. Whaling: North China

 Following the Okinawa campaign, the Sixth Marine Division including Whaling's 29th Marine Regiment were ordered to Guam for rest and refit.
 Between July and September, the 29th Marines conducted intensive training program and subsequently embarked for North China by the beginning of October 1945.
-Whaling landed at the city of Tsingtao on October 11 and was tasked with the occupation of the city with 1,300,000 inhabitants and the adjacent Tsangkou Airfield.
+Whaling landed at the city of Qingdao on October 11 and was tasked with the occupation of the city with 1,300,000 inhabitants and the adjacent Tsangkou Airfield.

 On October 25, 1945, Whaling's regiment participated in the disarmament of Japanese 5th Independent Mixed Brigade under Major General Eiji Nagano and subsequent repatriation of Japanese military personnel.
 During the following two months, Whaling and his troops conducted guard duties in order to maintain peace and assisted local authorities in preventing disease and starvation of the civilians.
 Upon the appointment of new division's commanding general, Archie F. Howard in December that year, Whaling remained as commanding officer of 29th Marines and supervised the deactivation of the regiment on April 1, 1946.
 For his service in China, he was awarded the Bronze Star Medal and the Chinese Order of the Cloud and Banner, 4th Class.